 Because probiotics are not drugs but living bacteria, the precise dosage to give to dogs is not that important.
 The suggested range for pets is, depending on the size of the pet, approximately 20 to 500 million microorganisms per day.

 If your dog is on antibiotics, it is advisable to give him probiotic supplements at least 2 hours after administering the antibiotic drugs, several times a day.
 In addition, when the antibiotic treatment is completed, double or triple the probiotic dose for 7 to 10 days to fully "replenish" the good bacteria in the dog's intestine.

 Probiotics include a variety of strains, most of which are lactic acid bacteria, such as L. acidophilus, and L. bulgaricus.
 Recent research shows that if you want optimal health for your dog, a supplement of probiotics for dogs that contains 10 beneficial strains of bacteria or more is best.

-This probiotic supplement contains 11 stabilized strains of beneficial bacteria as well as a prebiotic.
+This probiotic supplement contains 14 stabilized species of beneficial bacteria.
 It is easy to administer.
 Just sprinkle the powder on your dog's food!